Qatar

 Political overview

 Qatar has been ruled by the Al-Thani family since 1868.
-His Highness Sheikh Tamim bin Hamad Al Thani became the Emir of Qatar in 2013, after ten years as Crown Prince and Heir Apparent.
+His Highness Sheikh Tamim bin Hamad Al Thani became the Amir of Qatar in 2013, after ten years as Crown Prince and Heir Apparent.

 The judiciary includes a three-level system comprised of the Court of First Instance, Court of Appeal and Court of Cassation; and the Public Prosecution Office, headed by the Attorney-General, operating autonomously of executive government.